maitag/littleBigInt/README.md

 haxelib run hxp --install-hxp-alias
 ```

-then simple call `hxp test hl neko ...` or
+then simple call `hxp test hl neko ...`, `hxp bench ...` or
 `hxp help` into projectfolder to see more targetspecific options.

+To add a new benchmark you only need to put a new .hx file into [benchmarks-folder](https://github.com/maitag/littleBigInt/tree/master/benchmarks).

 ## Synopsis